treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 ```

 String ordering might have been somewhat intuitive (most of us learned alphabetical ordering before Python), but tuple ordering doesn't often feel quite as intuitive at first.
-Tuple ordering uses exactly the same algorithm as string ordering though.
+But you're actually somewhat much familiar with tuple ordering already because **tuple ordering uses the same algorithm as string ordering**.

-The rules for ordering tuples are essentially the same as ordering strings:
+The rules for ordering tuples (which are essentially the same as ordering strings):

-1. Compare the n-th items of each tuple (starting with the first) using `==`; if they're equal, repeat this step with the next item
+1. Compare the n-th items of each tuple (starting with the first, index `0`) using the `==` operator; if they're equal, repeat this step with the next item
-2. For unequal items, the item that is "less than" makes the tuple that contains it also "less than" the other tuple
+2. For two unequal items, the item that is "less than" makes the tuple that contains it also "less than" the other tuple
 3. If all items are equal, the tuples are equal
 4. If one tuple runs out of items during step 1 (one tuple is a "prefix" of the other), the shorter tuple is "less than" the longer one

-In Python, this algorithm looks like this:
+In Python, this algorithm might look sort of like this:

 ```python
 def less_than(tuple1, tuple2):